SturmEnte/SturmEnte/README.md

 ## Hi there 👋

 I am a 16-year-old student from Schleswig-Holstein/Germany.
-After this summer vacation I will attend a high school in the technical branch.
+I am a student at a high school in the technical branch.

 - 😄 Pronouns: he/him
 - 📫 How to reach me: